 Note: I’ve decided to separate my blog from my business, so if you’re looking for massage and bodywork, please allow me to redirect you to my business website, thewell.massagetherapy.com.

 My blog is about wellness, well-being, and wholeness, however they show up in our bodies, minds, hearts, and/or spirits (which of course aren’t separate at all), as good share-worthy information appears in my life in various forms, from articles on the latest scientific findings, to spirituality, recipes, poems, book and film reviews, my personal musings, and more.

-I’m actually making it all up as I go along, sharing what inspires and motivates and informs and expands me with you, the interesting and interested people who find this place on the Internet.
+There is no master plan except to participate in the healing of us all.
+I’m actually making it up as I go along, sharing what inspires and motivates and informs and expands me with you, the interesting and interested people who find this place on the Internet.

 I love blogging and would do (and have done) it for free!
 I make a small amount of money when you click links in my posts to Amazon.com and then purchase anything.
 I am so not making money for my time spent operating this blog!

 I have run WordAds in the past, until the day I saw an ad for McDonald’s — which with its international empire built on low wages and disregard for customers’ health, as well as that of the planet — is about as opposite in values to this blog as possible.
 I don’t have any control over which WordAds appear, so I have decided to forego displaying any advertising I don’t control.